An open letter to the graduating class of 2021

 Like a few other early astronomers, Galileo believed in models of our solar system that suggested that, instead of the sun orbiting around the earth, which was the prevalent thought of the day, it is actually the other way around:- the earth is in orbit around the sun.

 As you may know from your history classes, during the time Galileo lived, the Church was considered to be the most powerful entity of the day.

 And yet in spite of all of these risks, Galileo stood up for his beliefs and publicly stated what he knew to be the truth.

 I remember standing there and asking myself,- who amongst us would have the strength and courage to do that?

 Where is this going?

-There is nothing quite like the feeling of putting your hand on the bricks of an actual oven used to incinerate people during the holocaust.
+I learned that there is nothing quite like the feeling of putting your hand on the bricks of an oven used to incinerate people during the holocaust.